 For you to be eligible for a fiancé visa, the person that you plan to marry must be a U.S. citizen, not a permanent resident (a green card holder).
 A U.S. citizen is someone who either was:

 • born in the United States or its territories

 • became a citizen through application and testing (called naturalization), or

-To protect against sham marriages, U.S. immigration law requires that fiance visa applicants have met in person within the last two years.
-Given how many couples fall in love over the Internet, or even through old-fashioned letter writing or arranged marriages, such a meeting may not always have happened between fiances.
+To protect against sham marriages, U.S. immigration law requires that fiancé visa applicants have met in person within the two years preceding the date the initial fiancé visa petition is filed.
+Given how many couples fall in love over the Internet, or even through old-fashioned letter writing or arranged marriages, such a meeting may not always have happened between fiancés.
 Couples who have not yet met, however, will need to make sure they do so at least once in the two years before applying for the fiancé visa.
 Even a brief meeting may be sufficient.

 You Must Be Legally Able to Marry

-Last but not least, to be eligible for a fiancé visa there must not be any legal barrier to your getting married.
+Last but not least, there must not be any legal barrier to your getting married.
 You may not have to provide anything at all to satisfy this requirement if you are an adult who has never been married before and you are not a blood relative of your fiancé.
-This requirement is mostly directed at couples in which:
+This requirement is mostly directed at couples where:

 • one person is under the age of consent

 • one person has been previously married and needs to prove that that marriage was legally ended, or• the two members of the couple are related by blood